 THE MARLIN K. JENSEN SCHOLAR AND ARTIST IN RESIDENCE PROGRAM

-The Tanner Humanities Center is proud to announce its most recent Mormon Studies initiative.
+The Tanner Humanities Center is proud to announce its most recent Latter-day Saints Studies initiative.
 We have begun to raise funds to create a fellowship in the name of Marlin K. Jensen.
 Our Marlin K. Jensen Scholar and Artist in Residence Program will host prominent scholars with expertise in Mormon Studies or renowned artists who explore the relationship between faith and art in their work.

 Click here to read more.